 Language teachers can choose to create their own content or subscribe to one of three ready to use courses:

 Let's Talk!
 English: A complete ESL curriculum designed by teachers for teachers, with over 2500 ready-to-use activities.
 Based on the CEFR language proficiency standards, this course is divided into four levels with 19 different types of activities, half of which are automatically graded by the SmartClass HUB software.

 "Deutsch - Hörverstehen und Sprechen" is a supplemental German course that is focused on listening, speaking, and pronunciation activities.
-This course is already available for A1 (beginner) level, and the next levels (A2-B2) will be available within the following year.
+This course is already available for A1 and A2 levels, and the next levels will be available within the following year.

-Español - Escuchar y Hablar: This is also a supplemental course (A1, other levels to follow in 2021) to encourage students to speak, test their listening comprehension, and practice their pronunciation in Spanish.
+Español - Escuchar y Hablar: This is also a supplemental course to encourage students to speak, test their listening comprehension, and practice their pronunciation in Spanish.

 But like I mentioned before, you can also easily create your own activities within the HUB, by choosing one of 19 activity templates.